 Its challenging work and we have learnt that networking professionals together is one of the answers to enable us all to improve our responses, what does and doesn’t work well and to access support in difficult times.
 Remember this is your network and the more you add to it the more you all increase the value of the support all our members get.

-The NWG is the only child sexual exploitation network working across voluntary/statutory agencies tackling child sexual exploitation, with links across Europe, South East Asia, Africa, Canada and USA exchanging knowledge, understanding and dedicated to seeking ways to find alternative solutions.
+The NWG Exploitation Response Unit is the only child sexual exploitation network working across voluntary/statutory agencies tackling child sexual exploitation, with links across Europe, South East Asia, Africa, Canada and USA exchanging knowledge, understanding and dedicated to seeking ways to find alternative solutions.

 We organise regular forums, events and surgeries for the network including forums for front line practitioners and specialist learning and development seminars.
 Details of forums and seminars including dates are on our ‘events’ section HERE.

-Our extensive member resource library currently holds over 1,200 relevant and useful resources which are available to the gold network (fee paying) and offer consultation and advice on the subject of child sexual exploitation and associated issues.
-Our public resources library is growing rapidly and offers research items, reports and community focused resources to everyone, free to download.
-The network continues to grow rapidly as more endeavour to improve services, with organisations sharing their knowledge and practice with others, sharing the information from the network through over 13,000 dissemination points in those organisations through their own networks means the network covers thousands of professionals who share the same goals, aiming to ‘get it right’ for those victimised by sexual abuse.
+Our extensive member resource library currently holds over 1,500 relevant and useful resources which are available to the gold network (fee-paying) and offer consultation and advice on the subject of child sexual exploitation, wider exploitation and associated issues.
+Our public resources library is growing rapidly and offers research items, reports and community-focused resources to everyone, free to download.
+The network continues to grow rapidly as more endeavour to improve services, with organisations sharing their knowledge and practice with others, sharing the information from the network through over 14,500 dissemination points in those organisations through their own networks means the network covers thousands of professionals who share the same goals, aiming to ‘get it right’ for those victimised by sexual abuse.

 NWG Aims and Objectives

-To assist in the eradication of the sexual exploitation and/or modern slavery of children and young people.
+To assist in the eradication of the exploitation and/or modern slavery of children and young people.

 - To encourage co-ordination of different approaches and aim to contribute to the development of UK wide policy and practice related to sexual exploitation and/or Modern Slavery.